Definition of Paraphrase

-Paraphrase: But please wait and see the light from that window?
+Paraphrase: But please wait and see the light from that window.
 It is the east, and my love Juliet is the sun.
-Come up beautiful sun, kill the jealous moon that is already sick and pale due to grief, as Juliet is more beautiful than moon… The brightness of Juliet’s cheeks would surpass the brightness of stars as the sun’s light outshines the light of a lamp.
+Come up beautiful sun, kill the jealous moon that is already sick and pale due to grief, as Juliet is more beautiful than the moon … The brightness of Juliet’s cheeks would surpass the brightness of stars, like the sun’s light outshines the light of a lamp.
 If her eyes were in the sky, they would be so bright through the spaces that birds might start singing, considering it was day light.

 Why dost thou thus,

 Through windows and through curtains call on us?…

 Shine here to us, and thou art everywhere;

 This bed thy center is, these walls, thy sphere.”

 Paraphrase: You nosy old stupid busybody!
 The sun, you obey no normal rules – why are you waking us up like this, interfering with our personal life by entering through the windows and curtains? … Go ahead and shine on us – while doing so you will shine everywhere.
 This bed is the center of the entire universe, around which you revolve, and the walls of our room are like a sphere, which holds you in the heavens.

 Example #3: Pride & Prejudice (By Jane Austen)

 “It is a truth universally acknowledged that a single man in possession of a good fortune must be in want of a wife.”